catalingavan/logbee.Documentation/source/on-premises/installation/azure/installation-guide.rst

 Under the App Service, navigate to **Deployment > Deployment Center** and select the **Logs** tab.

-Any errors or warnings will be displayed here, such as configuration validation errors or Azure CosmosDB connection errors.
+Any errors, such as configuration errors or Azure CosmosDB connection issues will be displayed here.

 Please don't hesitate to contact us if you need help with the installation process.